 Good options include:

-- Schoolhouse Teachers – massive amount options and courses for one price
+- Schoolhouse Teachers – massive amount of options and courses for one price

 - Khan Academy – secular video-based homeschool supplement.